CDSoft/pp/src/pp.md

 You can choose the syntax that works better with your favorite editor and syntax colorization.

+For most of the macros, arguments are preprocessed before executing the macro.
+The result of the macros are not preprocessed (unless if they are parameters of an outer macro).
+The `include` macro is an exception.
+Its output is also preprocessed.
+The `rawinclude` macro can include a file without preprocessing it.

 **`!def[ine](SYMBOL)[(VALUE)]`**
 :   Add the symbol `SYMBOL` to the current environment
     and associate it with the optional value `VALUE`.